bluemardybum/Lister/README.md

 3. use of the Openpose open source tool for the extraction of joints from the clips, https://github.com/CMU-Perceptual-Computing-Lab/openpose;
 4. training and testing of the model.

+# Data collection
+In order to crop videos of the Lampadino & Caramella cartoon (season 1, 2) and to isolate the LIS interpreter, we used Avidemux, an open source video editing software.
+We were able to obtain an average of 40 clips per episode composing a dataset of 2,427 videos.

+# Data aggregation and preprocessing